Logo

 I wanted to try a gym across the river when I arrived, but the timing just wouldn’t work.
 That bus stopped at 6.
 I’d need to catch an Uber, at least for the return trip.
 Or else have a really long walk along the side of a sidewalkless road.

 I thought, well, maybe I just won’t ride the bus in Harrisburg.
-I wandered around town for a while and got coffee and a pastry at a bakery.
-The owner of the bakery recommended a few spots, including a bookstore that was apparently a big deal.
+I wandered around town for a while and got coffee and a muffin at a bakery.
+The proprietor of the bakery recommended a few spots, including a bookstore that was apparently a big deal.

 Also explored the riverfront.
 Gorgeous!